Biden courts Latino voters in 1st trip to Florida as nominee

 And by spending his day along the Interstate 4 corridor, Biden is devoting time to one of the most critical regions of the state.
 While Republicans typically post big numbers in the northern and southwestern parts of the state and Democrats are strong in coastal cities, campaigns typically battle it out for every vote in central Florida.

-The veterans event was aimed at pushing a potential opening with military voters, who broadly supported Trump in 2016 but are seen as potentially persuadable because of controversial remarks the president reportedly made mocking American war dead as “losers” and “suckers.”
+Biden's first event, in Tampa, focused on veterans and was aimed at pushing a potential opening with military voters, who broadly supported Trump in 2016 but are seen as potentially persuadable because of controversial remarks the president reportedly made mocking American war dead as “losers” and “suckers.”
 Trump has denied making the remarks, first reported through anonymous sources by The Atlantic, but many of the comments were later confirmed by The Associated Press.

 “Nowhere are his faults more glaring and more offensive, to me at least, than when it comes to his denigration of our service members, veterans, wounded warriors who have fallen,” Biden said.
-Speaking of his late son Beau, who served overseas as a Delaware Army National Guard member and later died from a brain tumor, the former vice president said, “He’s gone now, but he’s no sucker.”
+Speaking of his late son Beau, who served overseas as a Delaware Army National Guard member, Biden said, “He’s gone now, but he’s no sucker.”

-Biden spoke about his experience as vice president escorting military caskets home and working on military issues, and about his own commitments to strengthen the Department of Veterans Affairs and tackle the mental health crisis among veterans.
-And he attacked Trump for what he said were failed promises to veterans.

-"President Trump likes to say he passed VA Choice, but just like everything else he seems to say, it's a figment of his imagination or a flat-out lie," he said, referencing a program passed under the Obama administration that steers more patients to the private sector.

 Biden's decision to celebrate Hispanic Heritage Month in Kissimmee reflects a focus on the state's rapidly growing Puerto Rican community.
-Many Puerto Ricans relocated to Florida after Hurricane Maria devastated the island and U.S. territory in 2017.
+Many Puerto Ricans relocated to Florida after Hurricane Maria devastated the island in 2017.

-The campaign announced a new plan Tuesday focused on boosting Puerto Rico’s economy and helping the island continue to recover from Maria.
-Biden would create a federal working group focused on aiding Puerto Rico in rebuilding and would forgive disaster relief loans to Puerto Rican towns, expand a food stamp program to residents of the island, invest in Puerto Rico’s power and schooling infrastructure and health care services, and help alleviate the territory’s massive debt load.
+The campaign announced a new plan Tuesday focused on boosting Puerto Rico’s economy and helping the island recover from Maria.
+Biden would create a federal working group focused on aiding Puerto Rico in rebuilding and would forgive disaster relief loans to Puerto Rican towns and invest in Puerto Rico’s power and schooling infrastructure and health care services, among other things.
+He also expressed support for Puerto Rican statehood Tuesday night.

-Biden has not, however, taken a stance on whether Puerto Rico should be given statehood.
+“I happen to believe statehood would be the most effective means of ensuring that residents of Puerto Rico are treated equally, with equal representation on a federal level, but the people of Puerto Rico must decide, and the United States federal government must respect and act on that,” he said.

-Puerto Ricans may be more open to Biden than Cuban Americans concentrated in Miami, who are attuned to Trump's message that the Democratic ticket would embrace socialism.
+Puerto Ricans may be more open to Biden than Cuban Americans concentrated in Miami are.
+Many of them are attuned to Trump's message that the Democratic ticket would embrace socialism.

-Indeed, surrogates for the Trump campaign focused on Cuban immigrants during a call with reporters.

 She said a Biden presidency would, among other things, appease and enrich Cuba's leadership at the expense of the people.
 Some foreign policy analysts, however, say the Trump administration's tough economic restrictions on Cuba only contribute to the oppression of the Cuban people.